The Florida Law Schools’ Consortium for Racial Justice (FLSCRJ)

 How it works

 Each law school will designate at least one student fellow to work with FLSCRJ every year.
 The fellows will collaborate with groups in Florida that have long pursued anti-racism initiatives.
-The law schools’ current partners, including community foundations, non-profit groups, law firms, businesses, policy centers, art collectives, advocacy groups, educational entities, and bar associations will help the consortium identify three or four specific projects on which the student fellows will focus on each year.
+The law schools’ current partners, including community foundations, non-profit groups, law firms, businesses, policy s, art collectives, advocacy groups, educational entities, and bar associations will help the consortium identify three or four specific projects on which the student fellows will focus on each year.
 The consortium also welcomes other interested organizations.